 - Central Board of Direct Taxes (CBDT): Regulates tax policies and compliance norms.

-The powers of income tax authorities under the Income Tax Act, of 1961, allow officials to conduct audits, surveys, and even raids to curb tax evasion.
+The powers of income tax authorities under the Income Tax Act allow officials to conduct audits, surveys, and even raids to curb tax evasion.
 However, there are exemption criteria that limit their scope.
-Certain non-profit organizations, religious trusts, and diplomatic entities enjoy protection from direct tax scrutiny, provided they adhere to the required compliance guidelines.
-Additionally, exemptions apply in cases where taxpayers have pre-disclosed all relevant financial information and are compliant with taxation laws.
-Understanding these exemptions can help individuals and businesses navigate tax regulations effectively while avoiding unnecessary legal challenges.

-Under the powers of income tax authorities, tax officials can conduct surveys at business premises to examine records.
-In 2022-23, over 2,500 surveys were conducted, uncovering unreported income worth ₹8,500 crores.
+Under the powers of the income tax authorities, tax officials can conduct surveys at business premises to examine records.
+The Income Tax department conducted 465 surveys in FY 2024-25 (April 2024–March 2025), detecting ₹30,444 crore in undisclosed income.
+This averages about ₹65 crore per survey, a sharp rise from prior years.
 Businesses that underreport profits or misclassify transactions often fall under these surveys.

 Knowing how to file the powers of income tax authorities correctly can help avoid these situations.
 A common mistake is failing to disclose all revenue sources, which falls under common errors in the powers of income tax authorities.